Auto Transcript

 You see, every Christian can enjoy victory in this battle.
 And you need to stop telling yourself that you can’t.

-Somehow I I think we’ve gotten to this idea that Christians are weak and victims of our sin.
+Somehow I think we’ve gotten to this idea that Christians are weak and victims of our sin.
 And nothing can be further from the truth.
 We need to tell ourselves that we are strong because God is in us.

 And then to advance in this war, Paul says this in 1 Corinthians 16:13.
 He says, “Be on the alert as a soldier.
 Be on the alert.
 Stand firm in the faith.
+Act like what?
+Act like men.
+Be strong.

-That is you already are strong as a Christian because of who is in you and now you just need to start acting like it.
+That is, you already are strong as a Christian because of who is in you, and now you just need to start acting like it.
 You need to really go do something.

 And indeed we as Christians can do everything through him who gives us strength.